Richard Alley

 Richard Blane Alley (born 18 August 1957) is an American geologist and Evan Pugh Professor of Geosciences at Pennsylvania State University.
 He has authored more than 240 refereed scientific publications about the relationships between Earth's cryosphere and global climate change, and is recognized by the Institute for Scientific Information as a Highly Cited Researcher.

 Education

-Alley was educated at Ohio State University and University of Wisconsin–Madison, where he was awarded a PhD in 1987.
+Alley was educated at the geology departments of Ohio State University and University of Wisconsin–Madison, where he was awarded a PhD in 1987.

 Research and career

 In 1999, Alley was invited to testify about climate change by Vice President Al Gore after his research with Greenland ice cores indicated that the last Ice Age ended abruptly and violently rather than as a result of gradual change.
 He appeared again before the U.S. Senate Committee on Commerce, Science, and Transportation in 2003; before the U.S. House Committee on Science and Technology in 2007; and in 2010.

 Alley's 2007 testimony was due to his role as a lead author of "Chapter 4: Observations: Changes in Snow, Ice and Frozen Ground" for the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
 He has participated in the joint UN/WMO panel since 1992, having been a contributing author to both the second and third IPCC assessment reports.

 Alley has written several papers in the journals Nature and Science, and chaired the National Research Council on Abrupt Climate Change.
 In 2000, he published the book The Two-Mile Time Machine: Ice Cores, Abrupt Climate Change, and Our Future.
 He has appeared in numerous climate change-related television documentaries and has given many public presentations and media interviews about the subject.

 Alley gave the Bjerknes lecture to the 2009 American Geophysical Union meeting titled "The biggest control knob- Carbon Dioxide in Earth's climate history".
 A video of the presentation is available (also available on YouTube).

 His more recent work has examined ice sheets and the factors that affect "calving", the process by which ice sheets break up.